EBI-Metagenomics/deciphon_web/README.md

 - Check out the repository.
 - Install `npm` if you haven't got it. e.g. `brew install node`
-- You will need either Deciphon running, to use its REST API, or mock the API using e.g. [Postman](https://www.postman.com).
+- You will need either Deciphon running, to use its REST API, or mock the API using e.g. [Postman](https://www.postman.com), or use the lib API, or mock everything with Cypress tests.
   - If you're using Postman, there is a collection in this repo `mock_api.postman_collection.json`, that you can import and set up a Mock Server with.
     - This will give you a Mock Server URL, running on Postman's servers, to use for testing.
     - Job ID 99 is a completed job with results.
 100 is a pending job, 101 is a running job, and 103 is a failed job.